dgonzalez870/ngx-formcontrol-errors/README.md

 ## Styling

-This module does not provice any CSS stylesheet or configuration, so a custom style must be applied to fit the Look and feel of the application.
+This module does not provide any CSS stylesheet or settings, so a custom style must be applied to fit the look and feel of the application.

 This directive attaches a `ngx-formcontrol-errors` component as siblings of the `input` elements, styles to those components can be applied globally in the `styles.scss` of the application